-Once 'The Pavilion' is completed, the existing amenities, storage and cafe building can be demolished.
+Project Intent Once 'The Pavilion' is completed, the existing amenities, storage and cafe building can be demolished.
 All uses of the existing structure will have been successfully accommodated in the new SLSC and The Pavilion.
 The demolition of this building will open up The Pavilion to views over the water.
 If the Oasis (public open space - Project S2_C) is not to be constructed immediately, the site will need to be made good.
 It could form part of the extension of the pop up proposed for site of the former SLSC (Project S1_B).

-Project B will need to integrate with other Stage 2 projects including:

-• The Oasis (Project S2_C) pg 48

-• North Street Precinct (Project S2_D) pg 50

-- Children's Adventure Playground (Project S3_B) pg 60 Underground Public Carpark (Project S3_A) pf 62 - Location

-- SLSC Precinct Western end of main beach

-- Stage 1 Priority 1

-- Ensure the promenade links with the Pilot Hill walkway located to the north of the SLSC if the site is 'made good'

-- Provide power and water for food trucks
+Project B will need to integrate with other Stage 2 projects including: The Oasis (Project S2_C) pg 48 North Street Precinct (Project S2_D) pg 50 Consideration of future stages/projects is also required including: Children's Adventure Playground (Project S3_B) pg 60 Underground Public Carpark (Project S3_A) pf 62 <image/> Location SLSC Precinct - Western end of main beach Project Stage Stage 1 - Priority 1 Service International Action of the service of the Design Considerations Ensure the promenade links with the Pilot Hill walkway located to the north of the SLSC if the site is 'made good' Provide power and water for food trucks